ViliamVadocz/Volpe-docs/src/_volpe.md

 # What is Volpe

-Volpe is a compiled strongly-typed functional programming language without any keywords.
+Volpe is an [open-source](https://github.com/LHolten/Volpe) compiled strongly-typed functional programming language without any keywords.

 ## Compiled

 Volpe is compiled into [LLVM IR](https://en.wikipedia.org/wiki/LLVM) using the [llvmlite](https://llvmlite.readthedocs.io/en/latest/) library for Python.
-It benefits from LLVM optimizations and is theoretically quite fast.
+It benefits from LLVM optimizations and is quite fast.

 ## Strongly Typed